|Available||Limited Weekday Positions openings|

 NOTE: Candidates MUST be SCUBA certified from a nationally recognized dive training program at the time of application.

-Maintenance work includes window washing, scrubbing, and vacuuming of exhibit rock work, walls, and floors with brushes, scrub pads and/or motorized scrubbers, and soft mesh material.
+Responsibilities: Maintenance work includes window washing, scrubbing, and vacuuming of exhibit rock work, walls, and floors with brushes, scrub pads and/or motorized scrubbers, and soft mesh material.
 Divers must be able to communicate clearly with all staff as well as follow written or verbal instructions.
 Dives may or may not take place while animals are on exhibit.
 Volunteer divers may dive solo on exhibit with a surface tender or with another diver.

 ·SCUBA certification by a nationally recognized dive training program.